bgraczyk13/beginner-database-basics/README.md

 # Project Summary

-In this project we will be practicing inserting and querying data using SQL.
+Inn this project we will be practicing inserting and querying data using SQL.
 We'll make use of a handy online tool provided by DevMountain that will allow us to write SQL in your browser.
 [Click Me](https://postgres.devmountain.com/)

 On the left are the Tables with their fields, the right is where we will be writing our queries, and the bottom is where we will see our results.